 with low-roof stone cabins, although nowadays those cabins have been gentrified into chic vacation homes.
 The climate too is different, with an extraordinary amount of sunshine, much more than in central Switzerland and even sunny Italy, immediately across the border.

-Visitors a bit weak on their geography might hear the names Lugano, Ascona, Locarno, and Bellinzona and assume—quite naturally—that they're in Italy.
-Color photographs of the region might not even set them straight: nearly every publicity shot shows palm trees and mimosas, azure waters, and indigo skies.
+Hearing names like Lugano, Ascona, Locarno, and Bellinzona, it's quite natural for visitors to assume they're in Italy.
+Color photographs of the region might not even set them straight, as nearly every publicity shot shows palm trees, mimosas, azure waters, and indigo skies.
 Surely this is the Italian Mediterranean or the coast of the Adriatic.
-But behind the waving date palms are telltale signs: fresh paint, manicured gardens, punctual trains.
-There's no mistake about it: it's a little bit of Italy, but the canton Ticino is decidedly Swiss.
+But behind the waving date palms are telltale signs: fresh paint, manicured gardens, and punctual trains.
+Make no mistake; it's a little bit of Italy, but the canton Ticino is decidedly Swiss.

 For the German Swiss, it's a paradise.
 They can cross over the St. Gotthard or San Bernardino passes and emerge into balmy sunshine, where they fill up on gnocchi and polenta in shaded grottos, drink Merlot from ceramic bowls, gaze at the waters of Lago Maggiore and still know their lodging is strictly controlled by the Swiss Hotel Association.
 There's no need to even change currency.
 The combination is irresistible, and so in spring, summer, and fall they pour over the Alps to revel in low-risk Latin delights.

 The Ticinese welcome them like rich, distant cousins, to be served, coddled and—perhaps just a bit—tolerated.
 The Italian-speaking natives of the Ticino—a lonely 8% of the Swiss population—are a minority in their own land, dominated politically by the German-speaking Swiss and set apart from them by language and culture.